bedops/bedops/docs/content/reference/file-management/compression/starch-specification.rst

 .. image:: ../../../../assets/reference/file-management/compression/starch_specification_metadatachecksum.png

+The metadata hash is a 28-byte long, `Base64 <http://en.wikipedia.org/wiki/Base64>`_ -encoded `SHA-1 <http://en.wikipedia.org/wiki/SHA-1#Data_Integrity>`_ hash of the bytes that make up the JSON-formatted metadata string.

+This data is used to validate the integrity of the metadata: Any change to the metadata (*e.g.*, data corruption that changes stream offset values) causes :ref:`unstarch` and other Starch utilities and applications to exit early with a fatal, informative error.

 =======
 Padding
 =======

 .. image:: ../../../../assets/reference/file-management/compression/starch_specification_padding.png

+The remainder of the file is made up of 80 bytes of padding, which are unused at this time.

 .. |--| unicode:: U+2013   .. en dash
 .. |---| unicode:: U+2014  .. em dash, trimming surrounding whitespace